NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Pre_Release_QC.md

 ## API

 API functionality is similar to what is available for the main GDC Data Portal.
-You can read more about this in the [API section](API/Users_Guide/Getting_Started/).
-Important differences include the following:
+You can read more about the GDC API in general in the [API User Guide](/API/Users_Guide/Getting_Started/).
+Important differences for the AWG API include the following:

 *  The base URL is different.
-Always use https://api-awg.cancer.gov
+Instead use https://api.awg.cancer.gov
 *  An authorization token must always be passed with every query rather than just for downloading controlled access data.